MRP ₹99

 Caution

-Evening Pill Emergency Contraceptive Pill should be taken with caution, especially if you have a history of liver diseases.
+Evening Pill Emergency Contraceptive Pill should be taken with caution, especially if you have a history of liver disease.
 Your doctor may have to adjust the dose.

 Kidney